khalilmasri/my_zsh/README.md

 * pwd
 * which

-### Approach Used

-We approached this task by ......
 ### Program Usage

 1. From the terminal move to "my_zsh" directory and type "make" to compile the program.